mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```

-bfbd

-icon, which is a kind of pixel
-art sort of coin, and we're

-going to create a script which
-is going to change the color of

-fdfaaad

-this icon.
-So the basic example
-here is a public class called

--

-change color, propagate color,
-and already this feels a bit

-dffcaa

-weird.
-It's like it's trying to
-do too many things at once, so

-faedcd

-we've got.
-We define the
-renderer and then we start and

-afa

-then we assign the renderer to
-the object and then we use the

-dbf

-update to track the input
-keydown to see if somebody.

-Press the key in order to change
-the color, and then we use a

-ac

-random generator there using a
-random range to generate the

-fbb

-color.
-Of the icon.

-But there is a better way
-to do this.
+But there is a **better way** to do this.

-So if we break this up into
-different classes, the first

-acc

-class is the color handler and
+We break this up into different classes, the first class is the color handler and
-this is going to generate a
+this is going to generate a random color.
+So we're essentially just separatingthis out.

-bd

-random color.
-So we're
-essentially just separating

-this out.
 Then we've got the
 check input, so this is